3 Jan, 2023

 Are you self-employed in BC, Canada and ready to apply for a home loan but don’t know how to prove your income?
 Keep reading to learn what your lender will need from you.

-If you are self-employed and are wondering how to prove income, here is a list of tips we have compiled over the years that should help you get ready for your mortgage application.
+If you are self-employed and are wondering how to prove income, here is a list of tips we have compiled over the years that should help you understand what is proof of income for self-employed people and how to get ready for your mortgage application.

 Keep All Of Your Records Organized And Up To Date